-ATmega164P/324P/644P has an Enhanced Watchdog Timer (WDT).
-The WDT is a timer counting cycles of a separate on-chip 128 kHz oscillator.
+The Watchdog Timer (WDT) is a timer counting cycles of a separate on-chip 128 kHz oscillator.
 The WDT gives an interrupt or a system reset when the counter reaches a given time-out value.
 In normal operation mode, it is required that the system uses the WDR - Watchdog Timer Reset - instruction to restart the counter before the time-out value is reached.
 If the system doesn't restart the counter, an interrupt or system reset will be issued.